ShubhojitBhattacharjee/email-send-receive/README.md

 Solutions:

         1. Account details is configured in protractor.conf.js file under the project root folder.
-	2. This is a Protractor-TypeScript framework
+	2. This is a Protractor-TypeScript framework implemented using POM design pattern
 	3. npm package manager is used to download Protractor and other related dependencies

 Instructions to Run